Cabin Fever 2: Spring Fever: Plot

-Alex discovers he is infected and that the disease is incurable necrotizing fasciitis.
-The only way to stop the infection is to amputate the infected limb.
-However, Alex's infection is already too severe and he stays behind.
-John begins to show signs of the infection too and lets Cassie amputate his hand to stop it.

-Cassie's boyfriend Marc then comes out of nowhere, hits Cassie with a hammer, and tries to kill John but Cassie recovers and kills him with a nail gun.
-The two leave the school only to be ambushed by the CCD.
+Alex discovers he is infected with necrotizing fasciitis and stays behind.
+John shows signs of the infection and lets Cassie amputate his hand to stop it.
+Marc hits Cassie with a hammer and tries to kill John but Cassie kills him with a nail gun.
+The two leave the school only to be ambushed by the soldiers.
 John stalls them, allowing Cassie to escape.
 She finds herself on the highway and stops Herman's van.
-Winston and Herman take Cassie with them.
-The camera shows her back where she is starting to show signs of infection.
+Winston and Herman take Cassie with them, not knowing she is also infected.